Phishing

 Baiting

-A social engineering attack that uses baiting involves trying to make the target believe the attack has something that they need.
-This technique was used in a recent Shein impersonation phishing attacks detected by Egress Defend, one of which purported to offer a discount.
-Other examples include offering fake software updates to trick people into clicking links or downloading malware from phishing websites, offering access to systems through log-in false pages, or even offering delivery of items being held by a mail carrier.
+A social engineering attack that uses baiting involves trying to make the target believe the attacker has something that they need.
+This technique was used in a recent Shein impersonation phishing email detected by Egress Defend, which purported to offer a discount.
+Other examples include offering fake software updates to trick people into clicking links or downloading malware from phishing websites, offering access to systems through false log-in pages, or even offering redelivery of items being held by a mail carrier.

 Quid pro quo